nerdbord/good-dev-hunting-app/README.md

 </p>

 <p>
-    Our mission is to democratize the way of finding and hiring talents for tech teams that are looking for skilled software engineers.
+    Our mission is to democratize the way of finding and hiring talents for tech teams.
 </p>

 ---